matgeor/mat.geo/README.md

 ## Concluding remarks
 This write up is made, hoping that many will be benefitted.

-A big thanks to Ashalakshmi KV, who built the telescope.
+A big thanks to Ashalakshmi K V, who built the telescope, described here.
+The design given here is a slightly modified version of that described by [IUCAA}(http://scipop.iucaa.in/Obsetion/simple_telescope.htm) and [https://astronomyhints.braintidbits.com](https://astronomyhints.braintidbits.com/photos60.html).

 If any of the readers need any guidance in assembling an affoscope, feel free to contact us.